Frameio/exlasticsearch/README.md

 |> filter(term(filter_field, value))
 ```

-A repo model like ecto is provided, so a with ability to do most restful operations on records, in
+A repo model like Ecto is provided, so a with ability to do most restful operations on records, in
-addition to calling search apis with the query structs above.
+addition to calling search APIs with the query structs above.

 If additional data needs to be fetched or formatted prior to insertion into elastic, the `ExlasticSearch.Indexable`
 protocol can be implemented to do that for you.
 A default implementation can also be generated as part of using